pergy/node_international_phone_codes/README.md

 const phoneCodes = require('node_international_phone_codes');
 ```

-There are four function in this package.
-You can use this function immidately after declaring the packages.
+There are four functions in this package.
+You can use this function immediately after declaring the packages.
+These are example of functions that available within this package:

 1. Get all phone codes using this codes:
 ```
 phoneCodes.getAllPhoneCode();